 Interdisciplinary efforts to integrate law and the health care system have also occupied Professor Regan's attention.
 He has taught professional students from medicine, nursing, and public health; lectured in special programs for physicians and nurses; and designed special courses and clinical programs, bringing together students from the legal and health professions.
-He is currently a member of Governor Cuomo's Task Force on Life and the Law.
+He is currently a member of Governor Cuomo's Task Force on Life and the Law and Chair of its Committee on Health Care Decisions.